cortexproject/cortex/docs/architecture.md

 Ingesters contain a **lifecycler** which manages the lifecycle of an ingester and stores the **ingester state** in the [hash ring](#the-hash-ring).
 Each ingester could be in one of the following states:

-1. `PENDING` is an ingester's state when it just started and is waiting for a hand-over from another ingester that is `LEAVING`.
-If no hand-over occurs within the configured timeout period ("auto-join timeout", configurable via `-ingester.join-after` option), the ingester will join the ring with a new set of random tokens (ie. during a scale up).
-When hand-over process starts, state changes to `JOINING`.

-2. `JOINING` is an ingester's state in two situations.
-First, ingester will switch to a `JOINING` state from `PENDING` state after auto-join timeout.
-In this case, ingester will generate tokens, store them into the ring, optionally observe the ring for token conflicts and then move to `ACTIVE` state.
-Second, ingester will also switch into a `JOINING` state as a result of another `LEAVING` ingester initiating a hand-over process with `PENDING` (which then switches to `JOINING` state). `JOINING` ingester then receives series and tokens from `LEAVING` ingester, and if everything goes well, `JOINING` ingester switches to `ACTIVE` state.
-If hand-over process fails, `JOINING` ingester will move back to `PENDING` state and either wait for another hand-over or auto-join timeout.
+- **`PENDING`**<br />
+  The ingester has just started.
+While in this state, the ingester doesn't receive neither write and read requests, and could be waiting for time series data transfer from another ingester if running the chunks storage and the [hand-over](guides/ingesters-rolling-updates.md#chunks-storage-with-wal-disabled-hand-over) is enabled.
+- **`JOINING`**<br />
+  The ingester is starting up and joining the ring.
+While in this state the ingester doesn't receive neither write and read requests.
+The ingester will join the ring using tokens received by a leaving ingester as part of the [hand-over](guides/ingesters-rolling-updates.md#chunks-storage-with-wal-disabled-hand-over) process (if enabled), otherwise it could load tokens from disk (if `-ingester.tokens-file-path` is configured) or generate a set of new random ones.
+Finally, the ingester optionally observes the ring for tokens conflicts and then, once any conflict is resolved, will move to `ACTIVE` state.
+- **`ACTIVE`**<br />

-3. `ACTIVE` is an ingester's state when it is fully initialized.
-It may receive both write and read requests for tokens it owns.
+  The ingester is up and running.
+While in this state the ingester can receive both write and read requests.

-4. `LEAVING` is an ingester's state when it is shutting down.
-It cannot receive write requests anymore, while it could still receive read requests for series it has in memory.
-While in this state, the ingester may look for a `PENDING` ingester to start a hand-over process with, used to transfer the state from `LEAVING` ingester to the `PENDING` one, during a rolling update (`PENDING` ingester moves to `JOINING` state during hand-over process).
-If there is no new ingester to accept hand-over, ingester in `LEAVING` state will flush data to storage instead.
+- **`LEAVING`**<br />
+  The ingester is shutting down and leaving the ring.
+While in this state the ingester doesn't receive write requests, while it could receive read requests.
+- **`UNHEALTHY`**<br />

-5. `UNHEALTHY` is an ingester's state when it has failed to heartbeat to the ring's KV Store.
+  The ingester has failed to heartbeat to the ring's KV Store.
 While in this state, distributors skip the ingester while building the replication set for incoming series and the ingester does not receive write or read requests.

-For more information about the hand-over process, please check out the [Ingester hand-over](guides/ingester-handover.md) documentation.
+_The ingester states are interally used for different purposes, including the series hand-over process supported by the chunks storage.
+For more information about it, please check out the [Ingester hand-over](guides/ingesters-rolling-updates.md#chunks-storage-with-wal-disabled-hand-over) documentation._

 Ingesters are **semi-stateful**.